Frequently Asked Questions

 Traveling with our caravan on your 1st driving trip into Mexico minimizes stress and anxiety, maximizes the enjoyment of your RV camping experience, ensures you visit the important sites, provides reserved and paid camping, takes you to excellent locations to shop & eat; every day we share our experience and knowledge of camping in Mexico and Baja.

-The major benefits of a Baja Amigos RV Caravan include traveling with experience, security traveling with other RVers, no planning required, 1000 km/600 miles of hosted on-tour van excursions, ability to drop off and pick up again, built in camaraderie and the added benefit building the confidence to return to Baja on your own or with friends in the future.
+The major benefits of a Baja Amigos RV Caravan include traveling with experience, security traveling with other RVers in a small group, no planning required, hosted on-tour excursions, ability to drop off and pick up again, built in camaraderie and the added benefit building the confidence to return to Baja on your own or with friends in the future.
 Our customers have told us we take 5 years off the learning curve of RVing in Mexico & Baja.

 3. What if we want to stay somewhere longer?

-You always have the option of dropping off and returning to any of our Caravans tours in season, just let us know when and where, we only require reasonable notice.
+You always have the option of dropping off and returning on a later Caravan in season, just let us know, we have a couple of specific locations where this will work best, we only require reasonable notice.

 4. How is the weather?
 Are there better months than others?